MaxMer25/MaxMer25/README.md

   ### Others:

-  - trained industrial electronics eechnician
+  - trained industrial electronics technician
   - one year experience as service technician in the field